MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 Use the following steps to complete this task:

 1. At the root of your project, create a script file named **setup-secrets.ps1**.

+    You're creating a PowerShell script that sets environment variables for the current PowerShell session.

 1. Add the following PowerShell code to the **setup-secrets.ps1** file: